How Is Trauma Impacting My Mind And Body?

 We will use trauma-informed care to ensure that you feel safe.
 And, we will do all we can to decrease the effects of potential triggers that may be related to your trauma and PTSD.

-- Rediscover who you are despite the fear and anxiety.
+- Rediscover who you are, without the constant fears and anxieties

-- Be able to be present without worrying about what may happen soon.
+- Be able to be present without worrying about what may happen later or tomorrow

 - Just get some sleep…